ezzylan/prayer-tracker/README.md

 > #### Sidenote 💡
 >
-> -   Prayer times are based on [JAKIM's e-Solat Portal](https://www.e-solat.gov.my/index.php).
-So, the prayer times and zones' GET APIs are hardcoded to the portal's URL.
+> -   Prayer times are hardcoded to the [Malaysia Waktu Solat API](https://api.waktusolat.app/)
 > -   Feel free to contribute to add configuration for prayer times and zones from other countries ✨

 ## Tech Stack